Skip to main content

 if result.success and result.data:

-for key in result.data.keys:
+for item in result.data.items:

 Notes